fortifiedid/ena-specifications/ena-oauth2-profile.md

 Additional request parameters that are specific to each grant type apply and are specified for the respective grant type.
 See [Section 5, Grant Types](#grant-types).

 The client making the token request MUST authenticate using either the `private_key_jwt` method or, if supported by the authorization server and permitted by policy, Mutual TLS.
 See [Section 8.3.1, Signed JWT for Client Authentication](#signed-jwt-for-client-authentication) and [Section 8.3.2, Mutual TLS for Client Authentication](#mutual-tls-for-client-authentication) for further requirements.
 The authorization server MUST reject any token request that lacks client authentication or uses a method not permitted by this profile.

+If `private_key_jwt` client authentication is used, the authorization server MUST verify that the `sub` and `iss` claims of the client assertion JWT (see [Section 8.3.1](#signed-jwt-for-client-authentication)) are equal to the `client_id` request parameter of the token request.
+Otherwise, the request MUST be rejected.

 The authorization server MUST authenticate the client request before proceeding.